LearnWithArjun/solana-env-setup/m1_setup.md

+Note: This guide comes courtesy of [Buildspace](https://buildspace.so).
+Do check them out if you get the chance.

 ## 🍎 Setting up Solana on a M1 macOS Machine.

 **First off - I want to give a HUGE shoutout to our TA, Nick!
 Without Nick, this guide wouldn't have been doable.
 Once you finish this section make sure to give some love to Nick in Discord (Nick_G#4818)**